DecentricCorp/Lightrail-API-Docs/README.md

 # Lightrail API Resources

+Welcome to Lightrail's API resources.
 For an overview and detailed summary of endpoints please visit our [interactive API docs](https://www.lightrail.com/docs).
 We recommend starting there.
 They cover an overview of common use-cases, introduce the Lightrail object model, and provide detailed breakdown of the Lightrail endpoints.

-This repository hosts the API Blueprint file for the interactive docs.
+This repository hosts the API Blueprint file for the interactive documentation.
+Outside of those documents, there are additional resources that are listed under the [use-cases](/use-cases) and [feature deep-dive](/feature-deep-dive) sections.

+Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or alternative viewable through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).

 We love customer feedback and contributions, so please report any errors or suggestions via a pull request.

-Outside of the primary api documentation, there are additional resources that are listed under the [use-cases](/use-cases) and [feature deep-dive](/feature-deep-dive) sections.

-Note these documents are viewable either through the [GitHub repository](https://github.com/Giftbit/Lightrail-API-Docs) or alternative viewable through the [GitHub pages](https://giftbit.github.io/Lightrail-API-Docs/).

 ## Use-Cases
 The examples in this section are not an exhaustive list of use-cases for the Lightrail API.